 Ischemic stroke, the most common form of stroke, occurs when a vessel in the brain is blocked.
 Denied nutrients and oxygen, brain cells become compromised and depolarize — often within minutes of a stroke.
 As the cells release energy and fire, they trigger neighboring cells, creating a domino effect that results in an electrical wave that expands outward from the site of the stroke, called spreading depolarization.

-As this occurs, vast amounts of potassium and neurotransmitters released by neurons into the brain.
-This causes the smooth muscles cells that line the walls of blood vessels to seize up and contract, cutting off blood flow in a process known as spreading ischemia.
+As this occurs, vast amounts of potassium and neurotransmitters are released by neurons into the brain.
+This causes the smooth muscle cells that line the walls of blood vessels to seize up and contract, cutting off blood flow in a process known as spreading ischemia.
 CSF then flows into the ensuing vacuum, inundating brain tissue and causing edema.
 The already vulnerable brain cells in the path of the flood essentially drown in CSF and the brain begins to swell.
 These depolarization waves can continue in the brain for days and even weeks after the stroke, compounding the damage.

 “When you force every single cell, which is essentially a battery, to release its charge it represents the single largest disruption of brain function you can achieve — you basically discharge the entire brain surface in one fell swoop,” said Humberto Mestre, M.D., a Ph.D. student in the Nedergaard lab and lead author of the study.
 “The double hit of the spreading depolarization and the ischemia makes the blood vessels cramp, resulting in a level of constriction that is completely abnormal and creating conditions for CSF to rapidly flow into the brain.”